Concolic Testing on Individual Fairness of Neural Network Models: Evaluation

-\paragraph{RQ3: How effective is PyFair in testing improved models by ADF and EIDIG?} ADF and EIDIG~\citep{zhang2020white, zhang2021efficient} exploit discriminatory instances to augment the data and retrain the model.
+\paragraph{RQ3: How effective is PyFair in testing models retrained by ADF and EIDIG?} ADF and EIDIG~\citep{zhang2020white, zhang2021efficient} exploit discriminatory instances to augment the data and retrain the model.
 Both retraining methods involve randomly sampling 5\% of the generated discriminatory instances, relabeling them using majority voting~\citep{lam1997application}, and incorporating these instances into the original training set before retraining the model on the augmented dataset.
-The effectiveness of these methods is shown in the left table of Table~\ref{Tab:pyct_EIDIG}.
+The effectiveness of these methods is shown in the retrained-model block of Table~\ref{Tab:pyct_EIDIG}.
 As observed, models AC14, AC15, and AC16 exhibit lower Bias(\%) compared to AC13.
 The difference between AC15 and AC16 lies in the frequency of recalculating gradients and attribute contributions.
 In AC15, these calculations are updated every five iterations (EIDIG-5), whereas in AC16 they are not updated (EIDIG-$\infty$).

-We test these four models using our fairness checking framework to evaluate how effectively PyFair identifies discriminatory instances in well-trained models.
-We observe that, even after applying ADF and EIDIG, the models are still vulnerable to discriminatory behavior.
+We test these four models using our fairness checking framework to evaluate how effectively PyFair identifies discriminatory instances in retrained models.
+Although ADF and EIDIG reduce the sampled Bias(\%) metric relative to the original model, PyFair still finds at least one counterfactual unfairness witness in each retrained model.
 In Table~\ref{Tab:pyct_EIDIG}, we present the results of using PyFair to analyze the original model and the retrained models.
-Our tool identifies discriminatory instances for all four models.
-Interestingly, PyFair takes shorter time to identify discriminatory instances for the retrained models, which are statistically shown to be fairer than the original model.
-This result confirms the intuition that constraint-based methods are often more effective than sampling-based methods for detecting subtle biases.
+The results indicate that lower sampled Bias(\%) does not imply the absence of counterfactual unfairness witnesses.

-\paragraph{RQ4: How effective is PyFair in proving model fairness?}
+\paragraph{RQ4: How effective is PyFair in verifying absence of witnesses under the encoding?}

-To answer this question, we evaluate PyFair's effectiveness on perfectly fair models.
+To answer this question, we evaluate PyFair's effectiveness on artificially fair models.
 These models are derived from the benchmarks by setting the outgoing edge weights to zero for input nodes on PAs, ensuring that these attribute values do not influence the model outcome.
-Also, the Sigmoid function in the output layer is replaced with a direct comparison with the threshold, allowing PyFair to faithfully encode the network in linear real arithmetic.
+Also, the Sigmoid function in the output layer is replaced with a direct comparison with the threshold, allowing PyFair to faithfully encode the relevant decision predicate in linear real arithmetic.